 Pump-free garden sprayers allow you to get right down to business, unlike the more typical spraying equipment that requires pumping before they will discharge their contents.
-The Black & Decker GSP014 model I review here does not require pumping.
-It has a battery that does the work for you!
-It's a nice feature; however, this particular model leaks!
-And holding down the "switch button" to discharge the contents is tiring on the thumb -- definitely grounds for a "thumb's down!"
+The Black & Decker GSP014 model does not require pumping; it has a battery that does the work for you!
+It's a nice feature, but this particular model leaks, and holding down the "switch button" to discharge the contents is tiring on the thumb -- definitely grounds for a "thumb's down!"

 - Garden sprayer's battery holds its charge for up to 10 tanks' worth of spraying.

-- Battery is 14.4 volts and rechargeable (charger comes with garden sprayer).
+- The battery is 14.4 volts and rechargeable (charger comes with garden sprayer).

 - Velcro hose holder for easier storage.